The following info will provide assistance to setup your FLEXlm server.

 The 2nd argument on the 1st line (MSPM1BLIC04 in the example) is the server computer's name or it can be the server's IP address (e.g., 1.2.3.4).
 This field must be modified to match the server name or its IP address if the license file was provided by Altia with a default name.
 It should be the name or IP address of the server computer as it is known on the network so that other computers can find it.
 To test if another computer can reach the server computer using the specified name, open a command prompt window on the other computer and issue a ping command similar to: ping -4 MSPM1BLIC04

-The 3rd argument on the 1st line is the server computer's hostid (typically its MAC address or mulitple MAC addresses if the computer has multiple network interface cards).
+The 3rd argument on the 1st line is the server computer's hostid (typically its MAC address or multiple MAC addresses if the computer has multiple network interface cards).
 This field is set by Altia when the license file is created.
 If it needs to be changed, please submit a support ticket identifying the correct hostid for this field.
 To determine a server computer's hostid, run the lmtools_vista.exe program on the server computer and click the System Settings tab.
 The Ethernet Address field contains the computer's MAC address hostid(s) which you can provide to Altia (for example copy/paste into a support ticket).

 The 4th argument on the 1st line is the TCP/IP port used for communication between the license server daemon process and client computers running Altia products.
 It must be a port number not used by any other application running on the server computer.
 The default 5057 has been found to work in almost all situations.
 Change it if it is known to conflict with the TCP/IP port number used by another software application on the server computer or the firewall only allows a TCP/IP port number from a fixed range.